 Good oral hygiene includes brushing at least twice a day and getting to all the teeth.
-Floss is also very important and it’s recommended for kids as soon as when they are happy to try it.
+Floss is also very important and it’s recommended for kids as soon as they are happy to try it.

 - Deep fissures (grooves) in back teeth

-Deep fissures in both adult and baby teeth should be sealed up with fissure sealant to prevent possible decay.
+Deep fissures in both adult and baby teeth should be sealed up with fissure sealants to prevent possible decay.
 These grooves trap food particles and plaque and are extremely difficult to brush.
 Fissure sealant is a layer of special protective material placed over the top of grooves.
 The treatment is quick and easy with no discomfort.